josdem/junit5-workshop/README.md

 Junit 5 Workshop
 ------------------------------------

-This project shows how to use JUnit 5 framework test structure, mocks and dependencies.
+This project shows how to use JUnit 5 framework test structure, assertions, assumptions and dependencies.

 #### To run the project with Gradle